BigQuery vs Bigtable: A Complete Comparison Guide for 2026

 The BigQuery Model: An Analytical Blueprint

-- Tables: The familiar structure of rows and columns, supporting nested and repeated fields for semi-structured data.
+- Tables: These use a structured format of rows and columns but support nested and repeated fields to handle semi-structured data like JSON.

 Reflection Prompt: Consider a scenario where you need to analyze customer churn over the last five years, aggregating data by region, product, and subscription tier.
 How would BigQuery's columnar storage and schema-on-write approach directly contribute to the efficiency and accuracy of this analysis, compared to a row-based database?